 The Manager will be employing licensed onshore banks to perform the currency hedging transactions, since the Manager is registered domestically with the Securities Commission.
-The Manager's ability to transact in forward currency transactions in Malaysia is dependent on the ability of such licensed onshore banks meeting the Manager's standards of financial strength and credit quality as suitable counterparties.
+The Manager's ability to transact in forward currency transactions in Malaysia is dependent on the ability of such licensed onshore banks to meet the Manager's standards of financial strength and credit quality as suitable counterparties.
 Presently, there is only one approved counterparty that the Manager may use.
-This presents a risk to Unit Holders in that, if the one counterparty does not offer a competitive rate for the hedging transactions for a particular Fund or decides not to roll a hedging transaction that comes due, the Fund's ability to provide the hedging arrangement for the MYR class of Units that is being hedged could be impaired or could end, leaving Unit Holders without an effective hedge, or even any hedge, on their investment.
-This would mean that Unit Holders' investment in the MYR class of Units will no longer closely track the performance of the Target Funds denominated in USD.
+This presents a risk to Unit Holders in that, if the one counterparty does not offer a competitive rate for the hedging transactions for a particular Fund or decides not to roll a hedging transaction that comes due, the Fund's ability to provide the hedging arrangement for the MYR class of Units that is being hedged could be impaired or could end, leaving Unit Holders' investment in the MYR class of Units will no longer closely track the performance of the Target Funds denominated in USD.